 The basic premise of this study is that different cultures lead to different expectations and satisfaction factors.
-This premise also plays a role in the differentiation between the preference of hard or soft attributes.
+This premise also plays a role in the differentiation between the preferences of hard or soft attributes.

-In \cite{donthu1998cultural}, subjects from 10 different countries were compared in their expectations of service quality and analyzed through the lens of Hofstede's typology of culture \cite[][]{hofstede1984culture}.
-That study states that although culture has no one specific index, five dimensions of culture can be used to analyze or categorize a country in comparison to others.
-These are \textit{power distance}, \textit{uncertainty avoidance}, \textit{individualism-collectivism}, \textit{masculinity-femininity}, and \textit{long-term versus short-term orientation}.
+In \cite{donthu1998cultural}, subjects from 10 different countries were compared with respect to their expectations of service quality and analyzed based on Hofstede's typology of culture \cite[][]{hofstede1984culture}.
+The previous study states that, although culture has no specific index, five dimensions of culture can be used to analyze or categorize a country in comparison to others.
+These are \textit{power distance}, \textit{uncertainty avoidance}, \textit{individualism–-collectivism}, \textit{masculinity–femininity}, and \textit{long-term-–short-term orientation}.
 In each of these dimensions, at least one element of service expectations was found to be significantly different for countries grouped under contrasting attributes (e.g., individualistic countries vs. collectivist countries, high uncertainty avoidance countries vs. low uncertainty avoidance countries).
-However, Hofstede's typology has received criticism from academics, particularly the fifth dimension that Hofstede proposed, which was added afterward with the alternate name \textit{Confucian dynamic}.
-Academics with a Chinese background criticized Hofstede for being misinformed on the philosophical aspects of Confucianism, as well as being a difficult dimension to measure \cite[][]{fang2003critique}.
-Other models, such as the GLOBE model, also take issue with some of Hofstede's dimensions and replace them with others, making a total of 9 dimensions \cite[][]{house1999cultural}.
-The \textit{masculinity-femininity} dimension, for example, is proposed to be instead two dimensions: \textit{gender egalitarianism} and \textit{assertiveness}.
+However, Hofstede's typology has received criticism from academics, particularly for the fifth dimension that Hofstede proposed, which was later added with the alternative name \textit{Confucian dynamic}.
+Academics with a Chinese background criticized Hofstede for being misinformed on the philosophical aspects of Confucianism as well as considering a difficult dimension to measure \cite[][]{fang2003critique}.
+Other models, such as the GLOBE model, also consider some of Hofstede's dimensions and replace them with others, making a total of nine dimensions \cite[][]{house1999cultural}.
+The \textit{masculinity–-femininity} dimension, for example, is proposed to be instead of two dimensions: \textit{gender egalitarianism} and \textit{assertiveness}.
 This addition of dimensions avoids assuming that assertiveness is either masculine or feminine, which stems from outdated gender stereotypes.
-Gender stereotypes such as these have also been the subject of critique for Hofstede's model\cite[][]{jeknic2014gender}.
-Our study agrees with these critiques and, therefore, will avoid considering these for our discussion.
+Such gender stereotypes have also been the subject of critique on Hofstede's model\cite[][]{jeknic2014gender}.
+We agree with these critiques and thus avoid considering such stereotypes in our discussion.

-The backgrounds of collectivism in China and individualism in Western countries have been studied before \cite[][]{gao2017chinese}.
-These backgrounds and the differences in these cultural dimensions could be the underlying cause for differences in expectations.
-Regardless of the cause, however, measures in the past have proven that these differences in expectations exist \cite[][]{armstrong1997importance}.
+The backgrounds of collectivism in China and individualism in Western countries have been studied previously \cite[][]{gao2017chinese}.
+These backgrounds as well as the differences in these cultural dimensions could be the underlying cause for differences in expectations.
+Regardless of the cause, however, measures in the past have proven that such differences exist \cite[][]{armstrong1997importance}.

-For our purposes in contrasting Western vs. Chinese satisfaction stemming from expectations, these dimensions could explain why Chinese customers are generally satisfied more often with hard factors while Westerners are satisfied or dissatisfied with soft factors.
-Perhaps the cultural background of Chinese tourists emphasizes their surroundings and their place in nature and the environment.
+For our purposes of contrasting Western vs. Chinese satisfaction stemming from expectations, these dimensions could explain why Chinese customers are generally satisfied more often with hard factors while Westerners are satisfied or dissatisfied with soft factors.
+The cultural background of Chinese tourists emphasizes their surroundings and their place in nature and the environment.
 Chinese historical backgrounds of Confucianism, Taoism, and Buddhism permeate the thought processes of Chinese populations.
-However, scholars argue that the changes in generations and their economic and recent history gives less importance to these concepts in their lives \cite[][]{gao2017chinese}.
+However, scholars argue that the changes in generations and their economic and recent history attaches less importance to these concepts in their lives \cite[][]{gao2017chinese}.

-Nevertheless, one could argue that a Chinese cultural attribute emphasizes the environment and the place one is in towards satisfaction, rather than the way one is treated.
-According to previous research, Chinese tourists are collectivist, while Westerners are individualists \cite[][]{kim2000}.
-A more anthropocentric and individualistic Western culture could result in more of their expectations and priorities be related to how one is treated in social circumstances, rather than the environment one is in.
-According to \cite{donthu1998cultural}, highly individualistic customers have a higher expectation of empathy and assurance from the provider than collectivist customers.
-Empathy and assurance from the provider are aspects of service, a soft attribute of a hotel.
+Nevertheless, a Chinese cultural attribute emphasizes that the environment and the location affect satisfaction, rather than the treatment.
+According to previous research, Chinese tourists are collectivists, whereas Westerners are individualists \cite[][]{kim2000}.
+A more anthropocentric and individualistic Western culture could correlate more of their expectations and priorities to the treatment in social circumstances, rather than the environment.
+According to \cite{donthu1998cultural}, highly individualistic customers, in contrast to collectivistic customers, have a higher expectation of empathy and assurance from the provider, which are aspects of service, a soft attribute of a hotel.